pydanny/cached-property/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `cached-property` for local development.
+Here's how to set up ``property-cached`` for local development.

-1. Fork the `cached-property` repo on GitHub.
+1. Fork the ``property-cached`` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/cached-property.git
+    $ git clone git@github.com:your_name_here/property-cached.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv cached-property
+    $ mkvirtualenv property-cached
-    $ cd cached-property/
+    $ cd property-cached/
     $ python setup.py develop

 4. Create a branch for local development::

     $ git checkout -b name-of-your-bugfix-or-feature

    Now you can make your changes locally.

 5. Clean up the formatting (must be running at least Python 3.6)::

     $ pip install -U black
     $ black .

 6. When you're done making changes, check that your changes pass the tests, including testing other Python versions with tox::

     $ pytest tests/
     $ tox

    To get tox, just pip install it into your virtualenv.

 7. Commit your changes and push your branch to GitHub::